netlify/build/packages/js-client/README.md

     'User-agent': 'netlify-js-client',
     accept: 'application/json',
   },
-  // any other properties for node-fetch
+  // any other properties for fetch
 }
 ```